Buying A Used Manufactured Home

 - Buy the home on existing property that’s already owned

 - Purchase a mobile home on leased land (often this is done by buying a used mobile home in a park or manufactured home community)

 Like site-built homes, the value of a manufactured home is based to a great degree on how the home is built and maintained.
 The condition of a used mobile home is important not just to ensure you get the home you pay for, but also to understand how that home will hold up in the years to come.

-The longevity of your manufactured home depends on the proper working order of primary systems, like the mobile home roof, flooring, heating and cooling.
-For that reason, it’s important to have a thorough mobile home buyers checklist with you as you walk through a home and ask questions of the owner or seller.
+The longevity of your manufactured home depends on the proper working order of primary systems, like the mobile home roof, flooring, heating, and cooling.
+For that reason, it’s important to have a thorough mobile home buying checklist with you as you walk through a home and ask questions of the owner or seller.